61040-fa22/61040-fa22.github.io/pages/deployment.md

 This option will require the most setup work but will also give you complete control over the environment your app is running in.
 You will need to start up an EC2 instance and install any software necessary to run your app.
 The [free tier](https://aws.amazon.com/free/) will be sufficient for this project.

 ## Personal VPS (difficulty: advanced)

-NOTE: I can delete this if this is too big brain -cynthia maybe this can be merged with the AWS section -zach

 If one of your team members manages their own virtual private server (VPS), consider asking them to host your group project there, as VPSes offer the most flexibility in supporting all sorts of server-side technologies. **However, you must have extensive system administration experience (Unix, Nginx/Apache, daemons) to proceed with this option**; most of the staff do not have experience hosting on VPSes and thus may not be able to fully support you.
 If you decide to proceed with this option, [pm2](https://pm2.keymetrics.io/) is a great tool for maintaining the uptime on the process running your webserver.